 An office emergency is any situation that disrupts, threatens, shuts down operations, or causes physical and environmental damage to the workplace and its workers.
 Companies often prepare for emergencies by spending large sums of money on disaster insurance to relieve them of any economic and physical damages during the accident.

-So why not spend as much money, if not more, to protect the workers?
+So why not spend as much money to protect the workers?

-As people return to the office, it is crucial to ensure your office emergency kit is up-to-date and ready for anything mother nature throws at you.
+This year, ensuring your office emergency kit is up-to-date and ready for anything Mother Nature throws at you is crucial.

 Maintaining Office Continuity

 During extreme disasters, outside help may not be able to arrive for several days.
-The supplies in your emergency kit will help workers to either evacuate or shelter in place for an extended period.
+The supplies in your emergency kit help workers evacuate or shelter in place for an extended period.

-Offices should also own a trauma first aid kit for office first responders to treat employees who have been severely injured but cannot get emergency medical assistance immediately.
+Offices need a trauma first aid kit for office first responders to treat employees severely injured but cannot get emergency medical assistance immediately.
+Office emergency first aid kits can be the difference between life and death for your employees.

-Keeping an injured employee stable until medical professionals arrive could save their life.
+Keeping an injured employee stable until medical professionals arrive saves lives.

 What to Put in Your Office Emergency Kit